-At Target Field, every Sunday is Kid’s Day and on a beautiful summer day in August, Samuel Anastos scored the first honorary run of a Minnesota Twins game.
+At Target Field, every Sunday is Kid’s Day and on a beautiful summer day in August of 2019, Samuel Anastos scored the first honorary run of a Minnesota Twins game.

 He and his older brother sprinted to the plate while a sold-out crowd cheered them on.
 They held hands the entire way home.

-It was a joyous moment made all the more meaningful because there was a time in Sam’s life when his parents questioned whether he would learn to walk or talk, much less run.
+At the time, it was also a joyous moment made all the more meaningful because there was a period of time in Sam’s life when his parents questioned whether he would learn to walk or talk, much less run.

 "Sam was born 5 weeks premature,” his mother, Barbara recounts.
 “The impact this would have on his future development was completely unclear.
 We were told that we just had to ‘wait and see’.”